Renfrewshire Council

 • Reinforce staff messages around vigilance e.g. only opening emails from trusted senders and reporting breaches of security

-Further information, guidance and resources on cyber resilience and protecting your business can be found at:
+There is other information, guidance and resources on cyber resilience and protecting your business from the: